 Q: How often must a customer profile be updated and what would be an example of something that would trigger an update to a customer profile?

 A: There’s no specific time frame prescribed for updating customer profiles.
 Rather, this should be done on a risk basis or when an institution reasonably becomes aware of a change during the regular and usual course of monitoring.
 Generally, the best practice is that the profile is updated no less frequently than every two years or so, maybe even every year.
 Again, this will be based on your particular institution.
-Some examples of things that would trigger an update to a customer profile are changes in occupation or job status or employment status or other things such as unexplained increase in the number of transactions or perhaps relocation to a high-risk country.
+Some examples of things that would trigger an update to a customer profile are changes in occupation or job status or employment status or other things such as an unexplained increase in the number of transactions or perhaps relocation to a high-risk country.

 Q: Regarding the classification of immediate families as PEPs, does it relate to a high, medium and low-risk PEPs?